jhomra21/cursorTesting/README.md

 ## Notes

-  Keep your Replicate API token confidential and do not share it publicly. 🚫
+ 🚫🚫 Keep your Replicate API token confidential and do not share it publicly! 🚫🚫

   The application uses Tailwind CSS for styling.
 Make sure to set it up correctly.